learningequality/kolibri/docs/dev/frontend.rst

              search_list_item.handlebars
              search_bg.png
              search.styl
-        content_search_plugin.js
+        content_search_module.js

-As can be seen above, plugins are defined in the root directory of the 'assets/src' folder.
-These are then referenced in the `kolibri_plugin.py` file in the base directory of the plugin.
-The plugin is defined by subclassing the ``KolibriFrontEndPluginBase`` class to define each frontend plugin.
+As can be seen above, Kolibri modules are defined in the root directory of the 'assets/src' folder.
+These are then referenced in the `kolibri_plugin.py` file in the base directory of the Kolibri plugin.
+The plugin is defined by subclassing the ``KolibriFrontEndPluginBase`` class to define each frontend Kolibri module.

 .. automodule:: kolibri.plugins.example_plugin.kolibri_plugin
     :members: KolibriExampleFrontEnd